wowuz/FGA/README.md

 - Uses ML ocr provided by google
 - Uses Gemini-2.0-flash, and configurable api-key and prompt
 - Display an overlay to show the translation
+- Since the ML ocr japanese accuracy is not good enough, it's also an option to send the screenshot directly to LLM api.

 Known problem:
 - The ML ocr japanese accuracy is not good enough.